collective-action/tech/CONTRIBUTING.md

 ## Github Steps to Contributing
 Here are the basic steps to adding a new action using a pull request:
-1. Edit the README.md in Github.com
+1. Create a new event under the '/actions' folder in the root directory on Github.com.
-1. The master branch is protected, so you won't be able to merge directly into it.
-Instead, create a new branch (with the event name you want to add in the branch title), and open a pull-request.
+1. Create a new branch (with the event name you want to add in the branch title), and open a pull-request.
 1. Make a [pull request](https://help.github.com/en/articles/creating-a-pull-request) from the branch you've created into the master branch.

 ## Data Fields